Skip to content

 Visa guide · pillar

 The Schengen short-stay visa uses one shared biometric photo standard — 35 × 45 mm, ICAO 9303 framing, plain light background — across every member state.
-This pillar covers the shared specification, the differences in how each consulate handles photo submission, and links to a dedicated page for each of the 27 countries.
+This pillar covers the shared specification, the differences in how each consulate handles photo submission, and links to a dedicated page for each country.

 Quick answer